 There’s endless reasons to book a trip to New Orleans in the summer.
 There are things to do for every type of traveler - the solo traveler, the festival lover, the foodie, the family.
 Summer is the unofficial season of deals & discounts in the Crescent City - from hotel bargains to month-long restaurant specials, it’s possible to do an extravagant summer vacay in NOLA on a budget.
 Because of all of this, we’ve created this handy guide to New Orleans summer travel for you.
 Read on for how to make the most of your PTO during the summer months, whether you’re taking a family trip or a solo getaway.

 Eat like royalty for a bargain

 There’s no better time to try out some of NOLA’s most legendary restaurants than during the summer.
 Kick off summer with Restaurant Week New Orleans from June 21-27, where diners can enjoy a two-course lunch for $25 or less or a three-course brunch or dinner for $45 or less.
-So you can eat at a historic, elegant French Quarter restaurants like Antoine’s, Garden District culinary landmarks like Commander’s Palace for a steal.
+So you can eat at a historic, elegant French Quarter restaurants like Arnaud's or Garden District culinary landmarks like Commander’s Palace for a steal.
 Later in the summer, COOLinary will launch, which follows a similar model.
 Stay tuned for more details on dates, prices and participating restaurants.
 Restaurant Week and COOLinary are both a must if you enjoy fancy food without fancy prices.

 Attend a summer festival